ccamel/awesome-ccamel/README.md

 - [confluentinc/kafka-connect-storage-cloud](https://github.com/confluentinc/kafka-connect-storage-cloud) - Kafka Connect suite of connectors for Cloud storage (Amazon S3)
 - [confluentinc/ksql](https://github.com/confluentinc/ksql) - The database purpose-built for stream processing applications.
 - [confluentinc/schema-registry](https://github.com/confluentinc/schema-registry) - Confluent Schema Registry for Kafka
-- [crate/crate](https://github.com/crate/crate) - CrateDB is a distributed SQL database for storing and analyzing massive amounts of data in real-time.
-Built on top of Lucene.
+- [crate/crate](https://github.com/crate/crate) - CrateDB is a distributed and scalable SQL database for storing and analyzing massive amounts of data in real-time.
+It is PostgreSQL-compatible, and based on Lucene.
 - [crate/crate-sample-apps](https://github.com/crate/crate-sample-apps) - A JavaScript guestbook app with a number of different backend implementations, each using a different client library to communicate with CrateDB.
 - [ctongfei/progressbar](https://github.com/ctongfei/progressbar) - Terminal-based progress bar for Java / JVM
 - [datahub-project/datahub](https://github.com/datahub-project/datahub) - The Metadata Platform for the Modern Data Stack